 Exam Schedule

-Quarterly Exam Scheduling.
-Candidates apply and test within the regularly scheduled deadlines and timeframes listed below.
+With quarterly scheduling, candidates apply at any time and test within the regularly scheduled deadlines and timeframes listed below.

 Work Setting: Hospital